-Keep data formats to a minimum.
-Use only those that are truly needed.
-Every extra format an additional adds output and input processor is, increasing the risk of bugs and version problems.
-Mixing formats increases the risk of misalignment between files - see chapter 5.
+Keep data formats to a minimum, using only those that are truly needed.
+Every extra format used adds output and input processing requirements and increases the risk of bugs and version problems.
+Mixing formats also increases the risk of misalignment between files (see Chapter 2 in this series).

-Copper layers must be expressed in Gerber.
-So Gerber is a given.
-Consequently, what that reasonably can be expressed in Gerber must be expressed in Gerber.
+Copper layers must be expressed in Gerber, so Gerber is a given.
+Consequently, what can reasonably be expressed in Gerber must be expressed in Gerber.

-Drawings are images, can and therefore must be transferred in Gerber.
-Other formats are often used for drawings: PDF, HPGL, DXF, DWG etc. These may be fine formats - and DPF is definitely a first rate data exchange format - for drawings in PCB fabrication data Gerber is the better choice: your fabricator needs to read your drawings into his Gerber-capable CAM system to relate it to and shed light on the image data - which is, after all, the very reason why you sent the drawings at all.
+Drawings are images, so they can-and must-be transferred in Gerber.
+Other formats are often used for drawings: PDF, HPGL, DXF, DWG etc. These may be fine formats, and DPF is definitely a first-rate data exchange format, but for PCB fabrication data drawings, Gerber is the better choice: Your fabricator needs to read your drawings into his Gerber-capable CAM system to relate it to, and shed light on, the image data-which is, after all, the very reason why you sent the drawings at all.
 His CAM system is definitely proficient in handling Gerber data but it was not designed to handle other formats.
-So although PDF may be a better choice for other workflows, Gerber is the format for drawings in the PCB workflow.
+So, although PDF may be a better choice for other workflows, Gerber is the format for drawings in the PCB workflow.